nina-barraco/JapaneseSteakhouse/README.md

 # Prerequisites for running this project locally #
 1. You will need to have nodejs installed on your machine. (https://nodejs.org/en/)
-2. You will need a valid link to a MongoDB Atlas database.
-  * If you are a student of Shift_Up please ask for a link in the slack channel under group projects.
+2. You will need a valid link to a MongoDB Atlas database. a.If you are a student of Shift_Up please ask for a link in the slack channel under group projects.
 3. You will need to have git installed. (https://git-scm.com/download)

 # To install the project locally #